carpentries/instructor-training/_episodes/17-live.md

 > 2. Have each group member teach 3 minutes of your chosen lesson episode using live coding.
 >   For this exercise, your peers will not "code-along."
 Before
 >   you begin, briefly describe what you will be teaching and what has been learned previously.
 Do not record this exercise.
-> 3. After each person finishes, each group member should share feedback (starting with themselves) using the same 2x2 rubric as yesterday.
-The
+> 3. After each person finishes, each group member should share feedback (starting with themselves) using the same 2x2 rubric introduced in part 2 The
 > timekeeper should keep feedback discussion to about 1 minute per person; this may leave some time at the end for general
 > discussion.
 The note-taker should record feedback in the Etherpad.
 > 4. Trade off roles.
 >
 > This exercise should take about 25 minutes.
 {: .challenge}